 Corona Virus has changed our lives as we knew it and decades-old systems have undergone a massive transformation.

-The education system is one of those areas that has seen enormous changes in the wake of COVID-19.
+The online education system is one of those areas that has seen enormous changes in the wake of COVID-19.
 The global higher education industry is worth $600 billion.
 The outbreak of the novel Corona Virus has affected it like any other industry.

 In its report, the United Nations Educational Scientific and Cultural Organization stated that most governments have decided to shut educational institutions to contain the pandemic.
 UNESCO further stated that it is collaborating with countries to ensure smooth imparting of knowledge, especially to vulnerable communities in remote areas.